 Last note before I get into the picks, these are the picks available as of July 27, 2021.
 There will be additional ones added at the start of August that I have not included.
 I do my best to post updated articles every few months.
 All books recommend are books I have read and there may be other books available that I cannot recommend simply because I have yet to read them!
 You can see my recommend post from March 2020 HERE , September 2020 update HERE, and January 2021 update HERE

 Thrillers are my bread and butter.
 Because I read so many of them I tend to be extremely picky about my thrillers.
 These are some of my favorites I’ve read in the past few years.
 You’ll notice some extremely popular picks are not on this list.
-The Silent Patient and The Maidens while some people really enjoy then, are not just not my cup of tea.
+The Silent Patient and The Maidens while some people really enjoy then, they’re just not my cup of tea.
+I have a review for The Maidens which I have linked below.
 Reading is completely subjective and you might enjoy them, but they just didn’t do it for me.

 Both Razorblade Tears & Winter Counts are a bit grittier.
 I feel they’re aimed more at a male audience, though don’t discount them for that.
 They’re wonderfully written and dive into some difficult topics.